opil/documentation/docs/admin/SP/opil_server_sp_gettingStarted.md

 </launch>
 ```
 In this launch files you can set various parameters: **cell_size** defines the fine gridmap for calculating new obstacles (presented as tiny red squares); robot ID as an argument of packages _sending_and_perception_ and _mapupdates_ for having more robots (0,1,2,etc.), and **scan_topic** for defining the topic for the range data.
-For testing Local SP and Central SP on the same ICENT map, you also need to prepare a new **topology.launch**:
 To use the changed local_robot_sim.launch uncomment the line in [docker-compose.yml](./opil_server_sp_install.md#dockercomposelocal) under **volumes**:
 ```
             - ./local_robot_sim.launch:/root/catkin_ws/src/localization_and_mapping/sensing_and_perception/local_robot_sim.launch:ro